deniswsrosa/liquicouch/README.md

 ### Usage without Spring
-Using mongobee without a spring context has similar configuration but you have to remember to run `execute()` method to start a migration process.
+Using LiquiCouch without a spring context has similar configuration but you have to remember to run `execute()` method to start a migration process.

 ```java
 Mongobee runner = new Mongobee("mongodb://YOUR_DB_HOST:27017/DB_NAME");